JustinBIZUMUREMYI/odin-recipes/README.md

 # odin-recipes
-This project displays three kinds of recipes and the steps of how top make them.
+This project displays three kinds of recipes and the steps of how to make them.

 # Technologies
 HTML, Git and Github